University Policies

 1.0 Policy Purpose

-The purpose of this policy is to inform employees about the University's prohibition to soliciting or distributing materials on University premises during work time to avoid disruption of business operations.
+The purpose of this policy is to establish the University's prohibition against the solicitation or distribution of materials on University premises during working time.

 2.0 To Whom the Policy Applies